Blue Bird K3: Records

-On 1 September 1937, on the Lake Maggiore near Locarno, in Switzerland, Blue Bird K3 set a record of 126.32 mph, breaking Gar Wood's previous 5-year-old record.
+On 1 September 1937, on the Lake Maggiore near Locarno, in Switzerland, Blue Bird set a record of 126.32 mph, breaking Gar Wood's previous 5-year-old record.
 The next day it improved the record to 129.5 mph.
 For these records Sir Malcolm Campbell was supported on site by the Società Canottieri Locarno (Locarno Rowing Club), that offered help and assistance in the operations.
 Following the events, Campbell donated a Cup to the Locarno Rowing Club as a sign of gratitude, which is still kept in the club's boathouse.

 Breaking the design speed of 130 would require another year, when on 17 August 1938 at Lake Hallwyl in Switzerland, a new record at 130.91 mph (210.63 km/h) was set.

 Ventnor "three pointer"

 Despite these records, Campbell was dissatisfied with their small margin over the previous record (6 mph).
 K3's hull was a single-step hydroplane, as already used for Miss England.
 This lifted half of the hull clear of the water, reducing drag upon it.
-A new idea from America was the "three point" hydroplane (known as the 'Ventnor Three Pointer' due to the form being popularised by the Ventnor Boat Works, New Jersey USA), where the forward hull is divided into two sponsons and the boat rides at speed on just these and the transom.
+A new idea from America was the 'three point' hydroplane (known as the 'Ventnor Three Pointer' due to the form being popularised by the Ventnor Boat Works, New Jersey USA), where the forward hull is divided into two sponsons and the boat rides at speed on just these and the transom.
 This reduces the wetted area (and drag) still further, while increasing stability at speed.
 It was not possible to convert K3 to this hull form, so Campbell began work on a whole new boat, K4, re-using the same engine.

 Restoration

 The original boat was restored at Filching Manor in East Sussex and is now in working order.
-The boat was stripped down and fully rebuilt using parts to the original standard, though the engine is a Rolls-Royce Meteor (an unsupercharged version of the Merlin developed for use in tanks) rather than the larger, supercharged Rolls-Royce R originally used.
+The boat was stripped down and fully rebuilt using parts to the original standard, though the engine is a Rolls-Royce Meteor, an unsupercharged version of the Merlin developed for use in tanks, rather than the larger, supercharged Rolls-Royce R originally used.

 It ran on the regatta course at Henley-on-Thames during the Traditional Boat Festival on 18–19 July 2015.

-In 2018 an expedition brought the Blue Bird K3 back to Locarno, where the first and second records were set in 1937, on the Lake Maggiore.
+In 2018 an expedition brought Blue Bird K3 back to Locarno, where the first and second records were set in 1937, on the Lake Maggiore.